ryan-mcclue/unsw/comp3331/wk4/week4.md

 MTU for loopback is 65535 because packet len is 16bits

 Reliably ordered data:
-* checksum detects bit errors
+* checksum detects 2-bit errors (is 1's complement of 1's complement sum of all 16-bit words in header)
-* sequence number to detect duplicates (just 0 and 1, i.e. reciever waiting for 0, then waiting for 1)
+* sequence number to detect duplicates
+(is byte offset within a particular direction, i.e. towards server or client. calculated by adding particular TCP payload size to random ISN)
+(acknowledgement number in an ACK mirrors (sequence number + 1)  in that it says I'm good until this byte offset) (can buffer out of sequence packets)
-* ACK on success, ACK with same sequence number on errors (so send and wait?)
+* ACK on success, ACK with same sequence number on errors (are set in flags field) selective ACK sends a single ACK for each individual packet cumulative ACK (TCP uses) sends a single ACK for a group of packets
+* wait on timeout for ACK and retransmit if necessary to handle lost data (`EstimatedRTT = (1- a)*EstimatedRTT + a*SampleRTT`) (timeout = `EstimatedRTT + 4*DevRTT`)
+(fast retransmit optimisation ignores this timer)
-* wait on timeout for ACK and retransmit if necessary to handle lost data However, performance for stop-and-wait is poor, so implement pipelining (sliding windows for efficiency), i.e. send multiple unACK'd packets at once
+* However, performance for stop-and-wait is poor, so implement sliding windows for efficiency (pipelining), i.e. send multiple unACK'd packets at once
-Go-Back-N (cumulative): So, send 4 packets, if packet 2 errors, retransmit 2,3,4,5 (heuristic based) Selective-Repeat (selective): Only retransmit specific errored packet
+  - Go-Back-N: So, send 4 packets, if packet 2 errors, retransmit 2,3,4,5 (heuristic based)
+  - Selective-Repeat: Only retransmit specific errored packet